Home

 Agapetes scortechinii (Paphia)

 This is a rare look at the beautiful Agapetes scortechinii.
 This unusual Rhododendron relative is found only in the misty mountains of Malaysia.
 It makes showy clusters of pink bell-shaped blossoms throughout the year.
-Even without blooms it's attractive, with glossy, thick leaves along arching shoots.
-This is really nice collector's plant that's almost never seen in cultivation.
-I don't know anyone else currently offering it.
+Even without blooms it's an attractive plant, with glossy, thick leaves along arching shoots.
+This is a really nice collector's plant that is almost never seen for sale.

 Agapetes scortechinii (Paphia)

-It's an evergreen shrub that makes woody shoots about 2 to 4 feet long, but potentially longer.
+It is an evergreen shrub that makes woody shoots about 2 to 4 feet long, but potentially longer.
+Feel free to prune them shorter if you need to.
 The shoots are lined with rounded, shiny leaves that are leathery.
 The plant looks great when grown in a hanging planter.
 The tubular flowers usually hang in clusters of 3 to 6 along the shoots.
 The 1 inch blossoms are glossy and have a thick, waxy texture.
 After they're pollinated, they make red, shiny fruit which is probably edible, but i'm not certain.

 Agapetes scortechinii (Paphia)